ealush/vest/packages/vest/docs/result.md

 ## `isValid` function

-`isValid` returns whether the validation suite as a whole is valid or not.
+`isValid` returns whether the validation suite as a whole or a single field is valid or not.

-A suite is considered valid if the following conditions are met:
+A _suite_ is considered valid if the following conditions are met:

 - There are no errors (`hasErrors() === false`) in the suite - warnings are not counted as errors.
 - All non [optional](./optional) fields have passing tests.